yunionio/dashboard/README.md

 yarn
 ```

-Note: If you are in China Mainland, execute the following command before running the command above for faster installation.
+Note: If you are in Mainland China, execute the following command before running the command above for faster installation.

 ```sh
 yarn config set registry https://registry.npm.taobao.org